Shinobubu/MayaAsciiParser/README.md

 Most Maya scene elements can be loaded with this script.
 Make sure the Maya scene files are not binary

-## Limitations
+## Limitations/Bugs
-- Meshes with Color vertexes
+- Multiple color sets always results in colors from previous set appearing on the next set
+- Objects with multiple shape nodes (like original meshes) have unpredictable results.

 ## Scene Compatible
 - Skinned Models